 - If you enjoy sleeping in or don’t have a routine sleeping schedule.

-But in order to get the most benefits from a basal-bolus plan, you must remain vigilant by following the necessary steps, including:
+In order to get the most benefits from this specific basal-bolus plan, you must be vigilant about following the necessary steps, including:

 - Checking your blood sugar at least four to six times each day.

-- Using your short-acting insulin with every meal and snack.
-This can sometimes mean taking up to six injections a day, depending on the amount of carbohydrates in your food.
+- Using your short-acting insulin with every meal.
+This can sometimes mean taking up to six injections a day.

-- Keeping a journal or log of your food intake and blood glucose readings.
+- Keeping a journal or log of your food intake and blood glucose readings, along with your insulin dose amounts.
 This can be especially helpful for you and your physician if you’ve been having a difficult time keeping your levels in the normal range.

 - Consulting with a diabetes educator or dietitian if you’re having a hard time developing a healthy eating plan.